Guide written by:

 These blades are often referred to as multi-material blades.

-5 points to keep in mind when choosing your circular saw blade
+5 steps to choosing a circular saw blade

 - Check the features of your saw.
 Once you know the diameter and bore size of your saw, you just have to select a blade to suit your needs.

-- The intended use of the blade is often indicated by the manufacturer, making it easier to narrow down your selection regarding the gullet size and tooth type.
+- The blade application is often indicated by the manufacturer making it easier to narrow down your choices regarding gullet size and tooth type.

-- Universal, all-purpose blades offer a good compromise between speed and finishing quality if you do not use your circular saw on a regular basis.
+- Universal, multi-purpose blades offer a good balance between cutting speed and quality of finish if you don't use your circular saw that often.

-- All the different logos and abbreviations can sometimes be confusing.
-In order to make the right choice, consider the manufacturer's recommendations, the material used for the tips of the teeth, and the type of teeth themselves.
+- The various logos and abbreviations can be confusing.
+In order to make the right choice, follow the manufacturer's recommendations.
+If you only want to study one feature, think about the design and material of the teeth.

 Guide written by: